 A Midwestern Dish!

-Last winter, I was fortunate enough to stumble upon the book “In Winter’s Kitchen” by a Minneapolis chef and writer named Beth Dooley.
+Last winter, I was fortunate enough to stumble upon the book “In Winter’s Kitchen” by a Minneapolis food writer named Beth Dooley.
 After reading just a few pages, I knew it would become one of my favorite books about food.
-Dooley highlights a different local food in each chapter, and weaves in stories about the food’s history and her personal experience cooking with it, alongside tidbits from her interviews with local farmers and others in the food scene.
+Dooley highlights a different local food in each chapter, and weaves in stories about the food’s history and her personal experience with it.
+She also incorporates tidbits from her interviews with local farmers and others in the food scene.

-Both wild rice and cranberries, the two main ingredients in this pilaf, are highlighted in Dooley’s book.
+Both wild rice and cranberries, two of the main ingredients in this wild rice and mushroom pilaf, are highlighted in Dooley’s book.
 After learning about their intensive growing and harvesting processes, I appreciate these Midwestern staples in a new way.

 Learning about these two crops, and imagining their journey to my table, makes me feel a little more connected to this dish and the history of Midwestern foods.
 I hope you will feel the same when you make it!

 From a nutrition perspective, I also learned a lot more about wild rice while making this recipe.
 Did you know that wild rice has more protein than most other whole grains?
 Just one cup of wild rice has a whopping 24 grams!
 On the other hand, cranberries are loaded with antioxidants and plant compounds that may promote heart health.

 If you’re looking for some other vegetarian holiday dishes, check out: